UPDATE: Fire At Brownstone In Paterson Doused

-It was too soon to tell how business might or might not be affected at the Brownstone in Paterson following a Monday evening fire.
+Events at the Brownstone in Paterson weren't affected following a Monday evening fire.

-Flames could be seen coming from the HVAC system on the roof of the West Broadway restaurant and banquet hall shortly before 6 p.m.
+Flames could be seen coming from the HVAC system on the roof of the West Broadway restaurant and banquet hall after a kitchen grease fire spread shortly before 6 p.m.
 March 6, witnesses said.

 It took firefighters less than 20 minutes to douse the blaze, which they said extended to the second and third floors.